ajnavangel-hue/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, CSS]
+- Languages used: JavaScript, HTML, CSS
-- Frameworks used: [e.g., Database, frontend,]
+- Frameworks used: React.js (frontend), Node.js & Express.js (backend)
-- Libraries used: [e.g., gemini]
+- Libraries used: Firebase, Moment.js
-- Tools used: [e.g., VS Code, ChatGPT]
+- Tools used: VS Code, Git, ChatGPT

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

 ---

 ## Features

-List the key features of your project:
-- Feature 1: [Description]
-- Feature 2: [Description]
-- Feature 3: [Description]
-- Feature 4: [Description]
+- Personalized study schedule creation for each subject
+- Reminders and notifications to improve focus
+- Progress tracking and goal management
+- Simple, distraction-free interface for better productivity

 ---